ogobrecht/markdown-reporter/README.md

 In `data/dev` you will develop and test your shell-command, which is called later on from Node.js.
 The shipped convert.bat can be the starting point for your customizing.
 If you are done you copy it over to the `prod folder`.
 The app.js is developed to run OS independend, but currently only tested under Windows.
 Thats is also the reason why currently a shell command for Linux/Mac is missing.
 If you plan to run under Linux/Mac, you have to modify the app.js and replace then the convert.bat with convert.sh or whatever you call your shell command.

-The pandoc option `--data-dir` is set to the `data` directory.
+The Pandoc option `--data-dir` is set to the `data` directory.
 You can put your custom templates in the subdirectory `data/templates`.
 Pandoc is searching there for the default templates.
 See also the [pandoc readme](http://pandoc.org/README.html#general-options)

 Node is creating for each conversion a temporary folder under the `data` directory.
 If somethings is going wrong during the conversion, the folder is not deleted - you are able to go into this folder and analyze the problem.
 The originally used shell command and options are prepended to the command.bat in the temporary folder.

 If you have ideas for the Node.js backend or the conversion process please let me know and become a contributor to this project :-)

+Be patient - the very first run can take some time, because Python is compiling the scripts and LaTeX needs also some time to cache the needed fonts.
+It is strongly recommended to test everything locally first with a shell command.
 If your system is working locally then it is time to check it over a HTTP connection from within your database:

 ```
 SELECT httpuritype('http://yourHost:yourPort/pandoc').getclob() FROM dual;